dykyivladk1/Fluxa-AI/README.md

 This project includes logos and visual assets, including a **Medium-size logo** located at `assets/logo.png`.

-## Deployment

-The application is deployed using Flask for the web interface and can be scaled with technologies like Gunicorn and Nginx for high-demand environments.
-It is built to handle a range of real-time text processing tasks, from summarizing lengthy articles to parsing and summarizing complex PDF documents with embedded text.

-For more information, please contact the project team.

 ## License

 This project is proprietary and closed-source.

+For more information, please contact the project team.
+"""